My permaculture garden (photo taken in August 2014). A catfight almost happened here....

 Having one last look around my Not Versailles garden, she snickered, "I would rather eat chemicals!!"

-We sat down on a choice sheet of cardboard, big enough for two gullable souls.
+We sat down on a choice sheet of cardboard, big enough for two gullible souls.
 My arm resting around Smokey's shoulders as we stared past heaps of compost.
 I thought about a lot of things, including all those previous garden visitors ("c'est moche!"
 CC was probably only saying what the other visitors were thinking!).
 Oh!
 And that stupid cutesie intro of mine, This is not Versailles.

 No. This is Beverly Hillbillies!
 I grumbled, ripping off a stupid piece of packing tape and shoving it in my pocket (to be tossed in the trash later, if I remembered....).
 No wonder my butt is bigger than hers.
 My jeans are stuffed with crumpled up balls of packing tape!

 For a time, I told myself that CC's comment didn't bother me at all.
 But you know it did.
-Eventually I pulled myself up off the cardboard ground, kicked aside a rotting patch of straw, and planted a few more rows of beans.
+Eventually, I pulled myself up off the cardboard ground, kicked aside a rotting patch of straw, and planted a few more rows of beans.

-It is only now, in writing about it, that I realise that I may finally have the last laugh.
+It is only now, in writing about it, that I realize that I may finally have the last laugh.
 For someone whose initials sound like "see see", my garden critic sure lacks vision!
 Just look at the forest of dark green kale rising up among a motley crew--okay mottled bunch of mulch!
 Look at that bed of parsley (I may not be as sexy as you, CC, but you should taste my recipe called "Pesto in Bed")... and all that cardboard beneath the upended chairs, it will soon be replaced by rows and rows of thriving fava beans.
 On and on, in row after crooked row my little goofy garden grows!

 According to a popular feel-good saying, It is none of my business what you think of me (or my garden!).
 The French say it another way, which is in keeping with the theme of our story: Occupe-toi de tes oignons.
 Mind your own business.
 And I notice, dear reader, that when I mind my own organic "onions" I am much more at peace with the world.